Manipulation Techniques

 4: Love Bombing

-Love bombing is an intense and overwhelming display of affection and attention used to manipulate others.
-Manipulators shower their targets with flattery, gifts, and constant admiration, creating an emotional dependency that makes it difficult for the victim to resist their influence.
+Love bombing is a deceptive strategy used by manipulators to overwhelm their targets with an outpouring of affection and attention.
+This can involve excessive flattery, lavish gifts, and constant admiration, all aimed at creating a deep emotional reliance that makes it challenging for the victim to break free from their influence.

 5: Isolation